7 Cheap or Free Things to Do in San Antonio

 For those into the paranormal, there are also ghost hunt tours.
 San Antonio Ghosts Tours offers a nighttime walking tour called the Alamo Ghost Hunt Tour.
 It also visits missions that are rumored to be haunted.

-Final Thoughts on the Many Cheap Things to Do in San Antonio
+Cheap Things to Do in San Antonio: A Final Thought

 This is only a starter guide to your adventure in San Antonio.
 Even if these attractions don’t sound appealing, find what sings to your heart — and your wallet — and give it a try.